 Weight |

-See examples of CNICS HIV viral suppression, HCV viral load, and BMI data in figures below
+See examples of CNICS HIV viral suppression, CD4 count, and BMI data below

 Sankey diagram of changes in BMI category between antiretroviral therapy (ART) initiation [baseline] and 2 years post ART initiation [follow-up] among previously ART-naïve people living with HIV (PLWH) initiating dolutegravir (DTG)-based integrase strand transfer inhibitor (INSTI) ART regimens.
 In the first 2 years of treatment, a greater proportion of PLWH shifted to a higher BMI category compared to those who shifted to a lower BMI category.